Pathfinder Initiative FAQs

-Because the event takes place on private land no vehicle to vehicle insurance is required or available – this is an ‘own risk’ activity.
+Because the event takes place on private land, no vehicle to vehicle insurance is required or available – this is an ‘own risk’ activity.
 There is no need to inform your car insurance company.

-The core of our Instruction and Marshal team are volunteers from The Under 17 Car Club – our sister organisation, who have taken their own children through this process – so they know and understand what you are experiencing.
+The core of our Instruction and Marshal team are volunteers from the Under 17 Car Club – our sister organisation, who have taken their own children through this process – so they know and understand what you are experiencing.

 The supporting adult is a key part of the tuition process so is normally required full time for the week.
-This support which builds and develops on existing trust enhances the learning for the students and teaches the adult a lot about the young person.
+This support builds and develops on existing trust enhances the learning for the students and teaches the adult a lot about the young person.

 We are always seeking to expand the programme to new areas in conjunction with local road safety organisations and public bodies.
-This is a long and slow process.

 Meanwhile, there are reasonably priced hotels local to the venue.
 Subject to space on the course, students are welcome from any UK address.

-The students spend about 60% of their time ‘in the car’ with 40% on discussions concerned with understanding and managing road risk including peer pressure and Highway Code knowledge.
+The students spend about 60-65% of their time ‘in the car’ with 35-40% on discussions concerned with understanding and managing road risk including peer pressure and Highway Code knowledge.

-Toilet facilities are available.
+Toilet facilities are available at all venues.

-Pathfinder is open to all students in the appropriate age range, regardless of other factors.
+The Pathfinder Initiative is open to all students in the appropriate age range, regardless of other factors.
 Provided you, the supporting adult or associate are willing and able to provide the support we are happy to include your child.

 The only limitation we impose on this inclusiveness is unmanageable risk to others – we have never yet refused entry on these grounds.

 Every child is accompanied throughout the week by their supporting adult.
-The programme is delivered within the Child Protection Policy of The Under 17 Car Club Charitable Trust and all Pathfinder adult volunteers are screened in accordance with that policy.
+The programme is delivered within the Child Protection Policy of The Under 17 Car Club Charitable Trust and all Pathfinder Initiative adult volunteers are screened in accordance with that policy.